-- Make sure that your measurement file is a CGATS (Committee for Graphic Arts Technologies Standards color measurement format) file, with the .it8, .txt or .cgats extension. - 2.
-Click the cogwheel (\\\) at the bottom right and select Load Measurement... - 2.
-Click Next in the lower right corner. - 3.
-Check the Measurement results. - a) Check the preview: the upper and lower part of the patches should approximately have the same color.
+- 1. Make sure that your measurement file is a CGATS (Committee for Graphic Arts Technologies Standards color measurement format) file, with the .it8, .txt or .cgats extension. - 2.
+Click the cogwheel ( ) at the bottom right and select Load Measurement...

+a) Check the preview: the upper and lower part of the patches should approximately have the same color.